 Successful applicants will be required to accept the terms of the funding guidelines.

-To receive and acquit the grant, each successful Local Domestic and Family Violence Committee will need to nominate a sponsoring body.
-Funds will be paid via the FACS Contracting Online Management System
+To receive and acquit the grant, each successful Local Domestic and Family Violence Committee will need to nominate a sponsoring body to which the funds can be paid via the Department of Communities and Justice.

-Projects must be completed within the 2018/19 financial year.
-A brief project report and acquittal statement must be submitted by 31 July 2019 via the SmartyGrants portal.
+Projects must be completed within the 2019/20 financial year.
+At the conclusion of the project a brief project report and acquittal statement must be submitted by 31 July 2020 via the SmartyGrants portal.